 ACLS Humanities E-Book

-– A collection of high-quality full-text books in all areas of history.
-Over 1,700 titles and growing annually.
+– A collection of high-quality full-text books in the humanities and social sciences.
+Over 4,300 titles and growing annually.
 1900 to present.

 America: History & Life (EBSCO)